LogtalkDotOrg/logtalk3/library/redis/NOTES.md

 `redis`
 =======

 Redis client library.
-Supports GNU Prolog, LVM, Qu-Prolog, SICStus Prolog, SWI-Prolog, and XSB.
+Supports GNU Prolog, LVM, SICStus Prolog, SWI-Prolog, and XSB.
 Support for Ciao Prolog and ECLiPSe is also included but requires fixes for issues in these systems.

 For general information on Redis, including a list of the available commands, visit: